Latest News

 India reported in the newspaper that "Airlines (from other countries) tend to hire experienced pilots and engineers from Indian carriers.
 This prevents India's civil aircraft sector from achieving a planned and ordered growth."
 The paper did not name any specific foreign airline.

-This practice creates an endless cycle in which Indian carriers must constantly recruit and train replacement staff by diverting resources away from expansion activities and improvements to operational efficiency.
+This practice creates an endless cycle in which Indian carriers must constantly recruit and train replacement staff by diverting their resources away from expansion activities and improvements to operational efficiency.

 The paper was published on the ICAO's website in advance of its triennial meeting.
 This was not reported before.